hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RouterGuide.md

     writer.finish(nil)
 }
 ```
 Once you have finished writing your response body you need to tell the writer you have finished by calling ``HummingbirdCore/ResponseBodyWriter/finish(_:)``.
 At this point you can write trailing headers by passing them to the `finish` function.
-NB Trailing headers are only sent if your response body is a chunked and does not include a content length header.
+NB Trailing headers are only sent if your response body is chunked and does not include a content length header.

 ### Editing response in handler